-- (2) A taxpayer who has made a self-assessment may apply to the Secretary, within the period specified in subsection (4)(b)(i), for the Secretary to make an amendment to the assessment under subsection (1). - (3) When an application has been made under subsection (2), the Secretary may make a decision: - (a) to amend the self-assessment; or - (b) to refuse the application, - and the Secretary shall serve the taxpayer with a notice, in writing, of the decision within 30 days of receipt of the application. - (4) Subject to subsection (5), the Secretary may amend an assessment under subsection (1): - (a) in the case of fraud or wilful neglect by, or on behalf of, the taxpayer, at any time; or - (b) in any other case, within 5 years of: - (i) for a self-assessment, the date that the self-assessment taxpayer filed the self-assessment return to which the self-assessment relates; - (ii) for any other assessment, the date the Secretary served notice of the assessment on the taxpayer. - (5) Subsection (4)(b)(i) does not prevent the Secretary from making an amended assessment upon application by a self-assessment taxpayer under subsection (2) provided the application was filed within the time specified in subsection (4)(b)(i). - (6) Subject to subsection (7), when an assessment has been amended under subsection (1), the Secretary may further amend the original assessment within the later of: - (a) 5 years after: - (i) for a self-assessment, the date the taxpayer filed the self-assessment return to which the self-assessment relates; or - (ii) for any other assessment, the date the Secretary served notice of the original assessment on the taxpayer; or - (b) 1 year after the Secretary served notice of the amended assessment on the taxpayer. - (7) In any case to which subsection (6)(b) applies, the Secretary is limited to amending the alterations or additions made in the amended assessment to the original assessment. - (8) When the Secretary has made an amended assessment under this Section, the Secretary shall serve the taxpayer with notice, in writing, of the amended assessment specifying the following: - (a) the amount of tax assessed or net loss carried forward; - (b) the amount, if any, of penalty assessed in respect of the tax assessed; - (c) the amount, if any, of late payment interest payable in respect of the tax assessed; - (d) the reporting period to which the assessment relates; - (e) the due date for payment of any tax, penalty, and interest being a date that is not less than 30 days from the date of service of the notice; and
+- (4) Subject to subsection (5), the Secretary may amend an assessment under subsection (1): - (a) in the case of fraud or wilful neglect by, or on behalf of, the taxpayer, at any time; or

-(f) the manner of objecting to the assessment.
+- (b) in any other case, within 5 years of: - (i) for a self-assessment, the date that the self-assessment taxpayer filed the self-assessment return to which the self-assessment relates; or - (ii) for any other assessment, the date the Secretary served notice of the assessment on the taxpayer. - (5) Subsection (4)(b)(i) does not prevent the Secretary from making an amended assessment upon application by a self-assessment taxpayer under subsection (2) provided the application was filed within the time specified in subsection (4)(b)(i). - (6) Subject to subsection (7), when an assessment has been amended under subsection (1), the Secretary may further amend the original assessment within the later of: - (a) 5 years after: - (i) for a self-assessment, the date the taxpayer filed the self-assessment return to which the self-assessment relates; or - (ii) for any other assessment, the date the Secretary served notice of the original assessment on the taxpayer; or - (b) 1 year after the Secretary served notice of the amended assessment on the taxpayer. - (7) In any case to which subsection (6)(b) applies, the Secretary is limited to amending the alterations or additions made in the amended assessment to the original assessment. - (8) When the Secretary has made an amended assessment under this section, the Secretary must serve the taxpayer with notice, in writing, of the amended assessment specifying the following: - (a) the amount of tax assessed or net loss carried forward; - (b) the amount (if any) of penalty assessed in respect of the tax assessed: - (c) the amount (if any) of late payment interest payable in respect of the tax assessed; - (d) the reporting period to which the assessment relates; - (e) the due date for payment of any tax, penalty, and interest being a date that is not less than 30 days from the date of service of the notice; and - (f) the manner of objecting to the assessment. - (9) The service of a notice of an amended assessment under this section does not change the due date (referred to as the "original due date") for payment of the tax payable under the assessment as determined under the tax law imposing the tax, and late payment penalty and late payment interest remain payable based on the original due date.